 Post a kitchen tip in your blog.
 Link to this post, and then leave your link here, so we know where to find YOU! :) No giveaways or non-tip posts, please!

 In order to keep the kitchen tips more easily accessible, posts not adhering to these guidelines will be removed.
 We need to be able to easily find/see what your kitchen/cooking tip is. :) Thanks for your participation! :)

 Leave your tip links in a comment.
 I'll manually add them to this post!

-8. Ways to use a make-your-own pastry bag (Georgia at Georgia's Cookie Jar)
+8. Uses for kitchen shears (Georgia at Georgia's Cookie Jar)